-Like the McClellan indicators, Wilder’s indicators offered detailed explanations of how to use daily worksheets and manually calculate the formulas behind indicators.
-All these indicators by Wilder Jr. are early instances of thinking beyond the primary price action.32
+Like the McClellan indicators, Wilder’s indicators offered detailed explanations of using daily worksheets and manually calculating the formulas behind indicators.
+All these indicators by Wilder Jr. are early instances of thinking beyond the immediate price action.32

 J. Welles Wilder, Jr. was an American mechanical engineer turned realtor.
 However, he left the real estate business in 1972 and began trading in the commodities market.
 He devoted a lot of time developing mathematical concepts and creating efficient trading mechanisms in highly leveraged assets.31

 According to Wilder Jr., RSI moves between zero and 100 and is considered overbought when it moves above 70 and oversold when it goes below 30.
 RSI is also helpful in identifying the general trend.